-Step 4: When you see Get important updates screen, select first option titled Download and install updates (recommended), and then click Next button to check for updates and then install, if available.
+Step 4: When you see Get important updates screen, select the first option titled Download and install updates (recommended), and then click the Next button to check for updates and then install, if available.
 The setup might restart after installing updates.

 Step 5: In the next screen, you’ll need to enter your Windows 8.1 product key.
 Enter the 25-character product key before clicking the Next button.